highcharts/highcharts/docs/chart-concepts/tooltip.md

 Crosshairs
 ----------

 Crosshairs display a line connecting the points with their corresponding axis.
-Crosshairs are disabled by default in Highcharts, but enabled by default in Highstock.
+Crosshairs are disabled by default in Highcharts, but enabled by default in Highcharts Stock.
 See the full set of options for [crosshairs](https://api.highcharts.com/highcharts/tooltip.crosshairs).

 ![crosshairs.png](crosshairs.png)